Email Bounce Rate Too High? How to Fix It and Protect Your Sender Reputation

 What is an acceptable email bounce rate?

-An acceptable bounce rate is less than 2%.
+An acceptable bounce rate is less than 2% as a universal ceiling.
 Anything between 2% and 5% requires attention.
-Rates above 5% can cause deliverability problems, and rates above 10% can lead to account suspension on most email marketing platforms.
+Rates above 5% can cause deliverability problems, and rates above 10% can lead to account suspension.
+Cold outreach and transactional sends are held to stricter benchmarks — see the channel-specific benchmark guide for the by-industry breakdown.

 How often should I clean my email list?